The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries: Optical and UV Light Curves

 Despite some differences in brightness between SN\,2025coe, SN\,2021gno, SN\,2021inl, SN\,2018lqo, and SN\,2019ehk, they all have double peaks and reasonably similar rise times to the $^{56}$Ni-powered second peak, followed by a rapid decline during the nebular phases. \cite{Chen25} suggest the presence of a tentative third peak in SN\,2025coe at $\sim$43 days after discovery in a few photometric bands.
 However, we do not observe this feature from our photometric dataset, except marginally in the ZTF $g$ band, although this could be from statistical scatter as the SN is fading rapidly (Figure \ref{fig:opt_phot}).
 Moreover, we verified that the suggested rise in $G/Gbp/Grp$ bands from publicly available RAPAS photometry of SN\,2025coe \citep{Midavaine25} presented by \cite{Chen25} is within the uncertainty level of that dataset.
 Thus, we think this scatter in photometry among a few bands is statistical and not likely a true peak.

-We also compare the $g-r$ colors at peak luminosity between the sample of double-peaked CaSTs with other literature confirmed CaSTs in Figure \ref{fig:color}.
-The other CaSTs are color coded by their membership in the Ca-Ib/c Green, Ca-Ib/c Red, and Ca-Ia spectroscopic subclasses based on $g-r$ color at peak as discussed in \cite{De20}.
+We also compare the $g-r$ colors at peak luminosity between the sample of double-peaked CaSTs with other literature-confirmed CaSTs in Figure \ref{fig:color}.
+The other CaSTs are color coded by their membership in the Ca-Ib/c Green, Ca-Ib/c Red, and Ca-Ia spectroscopic subclasses based on $g-r$ color at peak as discussed by \cite{De20}.
+Around peak brightness, while the Ca-Ib/c Red class has $g-r \approx 1.5$ mag, the Ca-Ib/c Green class has $g-r \approx 0.5$ mag \citep{De20}.
 There is consistency among the double-peaked sample, with the early excess being blue ($g-r$ $<$ 0 mag) followed by rapid transformation to red color ($g-r$ $>$ 1 mag) by day 20 after explosion.
 While the earliest color of SN\,2019ehk is apparently redder than the other double-peaked CaSTs, there is significant uncertainty in the line-of-sight extinction for its explosion site \citep{Jacobson-Galan20b, De21, Nakaoka21}.
 SN\,2025coe is on the blue edge of this distribution, which may indicate that SN\,2025coe has a more compact stellar envelope and/or stronger interaction with CSM than in SN\,2021gno \citep{Jacobson-Galan22, Ertini23} and SN\,2019ehk \citep{Jacobson-Galan20b, Nakaoka21}.
 We discuss this early blue excess in Section \ref{sec:7.1}.
 As the majority of CaSTs evolve similarly to SNe Ib at peak, we also show in Figure \ref{fig:color} the Carnegie Supernova Project (CSP) SNe Ib intrinsic color template of \cite{Stritzinger18}.
 Although the color-change behavior after peak brightness is qualitatively similar between CaSTs and SNe Ib, the colors in CaSTs are systematically shifted toward redder colors (by $\sim$0.5 mag).